Skip to content

 // Only re-renders if the return value changes

-// Get the raw value of an observable and listen to it
+// Get the raw value of an observable and re-render when it changes

 ...